sleeplessinc/timehash/README.md

 # timehash

-A hash that discards keys/values that have sat around too long.
+A container that discards keys/values that have sat around too long.

 ## Install